Kerbalnut/Sanitize-PDF/README.md

 1. Please send me any [bug reports](https://github.com/Kerbalnut/Sanitize-PDF/issues) and [feature requests](https://github.com/Kerbalnut/Sanitize-PDF/issues) through GitHub.
 No promises on delivery dates though.
 2. [Fork this repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks) on GitHub, then [clone your fork](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github) to your local machine.
 I recommend installing both [GitHub Desktop](https://desktop.github.com/) and [TortoiseGit](https://tortoisegit.org/) to help you interact with git repos, or [VS Code](https://code.visualstudio.com/) for an all-in-one solution with it being an IDE (code editor), split-screen markdown editor, and git-integrated.
 (Or all three, which can all be installed via [chocolatey](https://chocolatey.org/install): `choco install github-desktop tortoisegit vscode -y`) In your forked repo, you can create/publish/merge branches, pull updates from this parent repo, and when ready to share your changes, submit a [pull request from your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

+### Notes if contributing Pull Requests

+There are essentially 3 parts to this script even though it's not formatted to look that way, but referring to it this way will make it easier to talk about.
+The first part captures variables (and deletes waste) for use in the rest of the script.
+The second part is where ghostscript is invoked (gswin64c.exe) to execute several methods of removing "active content" as found in the [Security SE question][1].
+The third and last part compares file sizes as a quick and simple method to show if the PDFs successfully lost any information from the conversion process (which is exactly what we want, we're trying to remove "active content" which we didn't intend to include, yet may be present in our PDFs anyway).

 ## Disclaimer:

 This script is not intended to remove all/any malware from any PDF or any other document, and makes no such promises, and offers no warranty.
 Use at your own risk.

 See the [LICENSE](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/LICENSE) attached to this repository for full legal information.
 I've chosen the MIT license so this repo may be cloned, modified, and distributed within any organization free of charge, the only requirement being preservation of copyright and license notices.
 See [choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/) for a quick overview analysis of this license.

 However if you do make any signficant improvements that you don't mind sharing, you're always encouraged to submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) through GitHub to help contribute to this project.

+GhostScript is [distributed](https://www.ghostscript.com/download/gsdnld.html) with the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) ([**GNU Affero General Public License v3.0**](https://choosealicense.com/licenses/agpl-3.0/)) [license](https://www.ghostscript.com/license.html), a [GPL-compatible](https://www.gnu.org/licenses/gpl-faq.html#WhatDoesCompatMean) license.
+As of right now, I do not plan to re-distribute GhostScript (Tracked in [**Issue #7**](https://github.com/Kerbalnut/Sanitize-PDF/issues/7)), but I'm open to comments.
+If it would still be easier for people to use this automation script with *ghostscript* included with it, even after I release the coming install-automation-helper scripts (#3), and define manual install methods better in the README refactor (#4), then I suppose I'll think about it.

 [1]: https://security.stackexchange.com/questions/103323/effectiveness-of-flattening-a-pdf-to-remove-malware
 [2]: https://pdfsam.org/download-pdfsam-basic/